opdev1004/colorswap/README.md

 # Color Swap
 ## Notice
-This repository won't be maintained.
+This repository is not going to be maintained.
+However you are welcome to create a pull request and improve the project.

 ## Desc
 ![alt App Image](/img/color_swap.PNG)